 If a joint owner dies, the death can be registered at the Land Registry.
 Any joint proprietorship restriction will remain on the register, and a second trustee may need to be appointed when the property is sold.

 You may wish to give your property or a share in your property to your spouse, or civil partner, child or even someone else.
-The new owner should obtain independent legal advice and the outgoing owner may be advised to seek their own solicitor, too.
+This can be done by a Deed of Gift which is prepared by a Solicitor and then lodged with the Land Registry along with other transfer forms.
+The Land Registry then registers this change and updates the title register accordingly.
+The new owner or joint owner should obtain independent legal advice.

 The transfer of equity occurs when a property is transferred subject to an existing mortgage.
 The new owner will take over the mortgage obligations.
 This might happen on divorce or separation.
 Sometimes, the court will order a property transfer as part of the divorce settlement.
 A Land Registry scale fee will be payable for processing the application.
 Anyone being added to the deeds will need to instruct solicitors.
 Anyone being removed from the deeds will not necessarily need solicitors, but the solicitors acting for the added owner might insist that independent legal advice is obtained.